markgyoni/geopol/docs/Getting_Started/Recipe_Changes.md

 :::
 - 152mm Nuclear Shell
-- 100rnd magazines (Excludes weapons that only except 100rnd mag's)
+- 100rnd magazines (Excludes weapons that only except 100rnd mag)
 - Diamond armor.
 Includes colored versions.
 - MWC turrets (Including the turret base)
 - Elytra's
 - Pams HarvestCraft Market and Shipping Bin
-- Mr. Crayfish's Computer (MineBay)
+- Mr. Crayfish's Computer (Or any other computer that can use MineBay)
 - Mr. Crayfish's Packages and Envelopes
 - NPC Tools